Definition Of Alcoholic: Is Your Drinking Alcoholism Or ‘Problem Drinking’?

-- Getting persistent blackouts (memory gap because of substantial alcohol consumption) and not recalling what they did for a section of their alcohol consumption installment.
+- Getting persistent blackouts (memory gaps because of substantial alcohol consumption).

 - Experiencing a sense of guilt and embarrassment about their boozy conducts.

-- Taking breathers from alcohol consumption and then amplifying alcohol use when they return to consuming alcohol after an amount of time.
+- Taking breathers from alcohol consumption and then amplifying alcohol use when they return to it.

 - Other people have shared their worries about their drinking.